formkit/jsonreader/README.md

 pnpm dev:docs
 ```

 See the [jsonreader README](./packages/jsonreader/README.md) for detailed API documentation.

-## License

-MIT